Jassby Review

 Jassby vs. Mazoola

 Mazoola is very similar to Jassby.
-Both accounts offer a free virtual debit card, chore management, allowances, and parental controls.
-This means you'll also run into similar obstacles like no ATM usage and contactless payments only.
+Both accounts offer a virtual debit card, chore management, allowances, and parental controls.
+Unlike Jassby, this account only comes with a free virtual card, not a physical one that Jassby offers by request.

 Mazoola has fewer built-in features than Jassby.
 The app doesn't provide a rewards system to keep kids' interest.
 But it does offer better security features to keep your kid's personal data safe.